MohamedRadwan-DevOps/MohamedRadwan-DevOps.github.io/_posts/2020-01-10-deploying-infrastructure-automatically-to-the-cloud-using-terraform-and-azure-pipelines-tutorial.md

 ## Intro

-In this post, you are going to see a complete tutorial on how to use [Terraform](https://www.terraform.io/){target="_blank" rel="noopener noreferrer"} for automating infrastructure as code to the cloud and using [Azure pipeline](https://azure.microsoft.com/en-gb/services/devops/pipelines/)We will see and learn different DevOps and infrastructure components and configurations.
+In this post, you are going to see a complete tutorial on how to use [Terraform](https://www.terraform.io/) for automating infrastructure as code to the cloud and using [Azure pipeline](https://azure.microsoft.com/en-gb/services/devops/pipelines/)We will see and learn different DevOps and infrastructure components and configurations.

 ## Run and execute Continuous Integration (CI) pipeline